Skip to content

 Railway

-Railway is one of the popular deployment platform.
+Railway is one of the popular deployment platforms.

-Railway assign random port to expose for each deployment that can be access via PORT environment variable.
+Railway assigns a random port to expose for each deployment, which can be accessed via the PORT environment variable.

-We need to modify our Elysia server to accept PORT environment to comply with Railway port.
+We need to modify our Elysia server to accept the PORT environment variable to comply with Railway port.

 Instead of a fixed port, we may use process.env.PORT and provide a fallback on development instead.